 Many companies flying into Pula airport are charter companies.
-However, during the summer Ryan Air flies into Pula from Berlin, Brussels, Stuttgart, London and Frankfurt.
-Jet2 flies from a handful of UK destinations including Birmingham, Edinburgh, Leeds, London and Manchester.
-Other low cost companies flying into Pula airport from April through September include Eurowings, Norwegian, Vueling, Easy Jet, etc. To check all flights in and out of Pula, consult Skyscanner website.
+However, during the summer Ryan Air flies into Pula from Berlin, Brussels, Stuttgart, London, and Frankfurt.
+Jet2 flies from a handful of UK destinations including Birmingham, Edinburgh, Leeds, London, and Manchester.
+Other low-cost companies flying into Pula airport from April through September include Eurowings, Norwegian, Vueling, Easy Jet, etc. To check all flights in and out of Pula, consult the Skyscanner website.

 During the winter the only scheduled flight is from Pula to Zagreb.

-Town's main bus station is 15 minutes walk from the town's centre.
+Town's main bus station is 15 minutes walk from the town center.
 Although there are some intercity bus connections, they are still too infrequent to travel conveniently by bus.

-The best way to travel in and around the region is still by your own car or renting one.
+The best way to travel in and around the region is still in your own car or renting one.

-Pula airport is a small regional airport, located short 5 k away from the city centre.
+Pula airport is a small regional airport, located short 5 km away from the city center.
 However, it's not always cheap neither easy to reach the airport.

-If you are looking for Pula airport transfer, you have few options: taking Pula airport shuttle, or taxi from Pula airport to Pula.
+If you are looking for Pula airport transfer, you have few options: taking Pula airport shuttle, or taxi from Pula airport to the city center.
 Pula airport bus runs every 90 minutes.
-Pula airport bus connects airport with the city centre (station near the port authority building, in Ulica Svetog Petra), and it one-way ticket costs 30 Kn (approx. 5 €).
+It connects the airport with the city center (station near the port authority building, in Ulica Svetog Petra), and a one-way ticket costs 30 Kn (approx. 5 €).

-On the other hand, cost of taxi from Pula airport to Pula city centre is around 20 €.
+On the other hand, the cost of a taxi from Pula airport to Pula city center is around 20 €.

-The pula airport shuttle also connects the airport with Verudela Peninsula, Fazana, Medulin, Rovinj, Porec, Novigrad.
-This Pula airport shuttle is run by different companies, and its schedule is adjusted to flights' arrivals and departures.
-A cost of one-way shuttle ticket from Pula to Rovinj is 150 Kn (approx. 20 €), and the price of the ticket from Pula to Porec is whopping 300 Kn (approx. 40 €).
-For this reason, if you are budget-conscious, rather take a shuttle bus pula airport to pula city centre, and then just regular bus from Pula to Rovinj, or Porec.
+The cost of a one-way shuttle ticket from Pula to Rovinj is 150 Kn (approx. 20 €), and the price of the ticket from Pula to Porec is whopping 300 Kn (approx. 40 €).
+For this reason, if you are budget-conscious, rather take a shuttle bus Pula airport to the Pula city center, and then just regular bus from Pula to Rovinj, or Porec.
 You'll save a lot of money.
 A regular bus from Pula to Porec costs anywhere between 6 € and 9 €, while a bus from Pula to Rovinj costs 4 € to 5 €.

 Transport in Pula

-From here you can easily explore majority of Pula’s sights (like Pula Arena) by walk.
+From here you can easily explore the majority of Pula’s sights (like Pula Arena) by walk.

 However, if you aren’t a fan of long walks in summer heats, you can move around Pula using city buses.
 The city bus system in Pula is pretty good and reliable.
-It is divided in four zones.
-Zone 1 covers entire town, including outer suburbs of Puntizela, Veli Vrh, or Stinjan.
-The single ride ticket costs 11 Kn (approx. 1,5 €).
-Majority of buses within the Zone 1 run from 5.30 am to midnight, more or less every 20 minutes.
-Zone 2 covers neighbouring villages and towns, including Fazana, Vodnjan, Premantura, and Medulin.
-The single ride ticket costs 15 Kn (approx. 2 €).
-Zone 3 and Zone 4 include villages further away, like Barban, Barbariga or Rakalj.
+It is divided into four zones.
+Zone 1 covers the entire town, including the outer suburbs of Puntizela, Veli Vrh, or Stinjan.
+The single-ride ticket costs 11 Kn (approx. 1,5 €).
+The majority of buses within the Zone 1 run from 5.30 am to midnight, more or less every 20 minutes.
+Zone 2 covers neighboring villages and towns, including Fazana, Vodnjan, Premantura, and Medulin.
+The single-ride ticket costs 15 Kn (approx. 2 €).
+Zone 3 and Zone 4 include villages further away, like Barban, Barbariga, or Rakalj.
 Ticket costs 20 Kn and 25 Kn respectively.

 Below you will find the map of Pula's urban lines.
-Detailed timetable and price list you can check at Pula Promet website.
+A detailed timetable and price list you can check at the Pula Promet website.